DHTMLX/docs-todolist/docs/guides/task_operations.md

 ## Indenting/outdenting a task

 To change the nesting level of a task dynamically, use the following two methods:
-- [indentItem()] - to demote the nesting level of a task to one lower level
+- [indentTask()] - to demote the nesting level of a task to one lower level

 ~~~js
 ~~~

-- [unindentItem()] - to promote the nesting level of the item to one higher level
+- [unindentTask()] - to promote the nesting level of the task to one higher level

 ~~~js
 ~~~